lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install build-essential libssl-dev libffi-dev python-dev

-Here comes the tricky part, as probably version 2.7 is set as default:
+Here comes the tricky part as probably version 2.7 is set as default:

 - $ python -V

-Wich results in something like this:

 * `Python 2.7.9`

-Using the update-alternatives command to set 3.4 as the new default:
+I will use the update-alternatives command to set 3.4 as the new default:

 - $ update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1
 - $ update-alternatives --install /usr/bin/python python /usr/bin/python3.4 2